-- Symptoms.
-Describe your symptoms and note whether your sexual partner has ever had similar symptoms.
+Symptoms and when they began.
+Describe your symptoms and note whether your sexual partner has had similar symptoms.

-- Sexual history.
-List all recent exposures to possible sources of infection.
-These may include having unprotected sex or sex with a new partner.
+Sexual history, including all recent exposures to possible sources of infection, particularly if you've had unprotected sex or sex with a new partner.

-Creating your list of questions in advance can help you make the most of your time with your doctor.
 For genital warts, some basic questions to ask your doctor include:

-- What tests do you recommend?
+What tests do I need?

-- Should I also be tested for other sexually transmitted infections?
+Should I also be tested for other sexually transmitted infections?

-- What treatment approach do you recommend, if any?
+What treatment approach do you recommend, if any?

-- How soon after I begin treatment can I expect to get better?
+How soon after I begin treatment can I expect to get better?

 Am I contagious?
 How can I reduce the risk of passing this infection to others?

-- Should my partner be tested for this condition?
+Should my partner be tested for this condition?

-- When can I safely have sex again?
+When can I safely have sex again?

-- Will my genital warts come back?
+Will my genital warts come back?

-- Am I at risk of complications related to genital warts?
+Am I at risk of complications related to genital warts?

-- How often should I be screened for other health conditions related to genital warts?
+How often should I be screened for other health conditions related to genital warts?

-- Are there any brochures or other printed material that I can take home with me?
+Are there printed materials I can have?
 What websites do you recommend?

 What to expect from your doctor

-- How severe are your symptoms?
+How severe are your symptoms?

-- Do you practice safe sex?
-Have you done so since you became sexually active?
+Do you practice safe sex?
+Have you always done so?